Project

 This isn’t a frequent problem, but I disagree that it’s "not common enough".
 I have no clue what would happen with the gems that I maintain (mime-types is perhaps the easiest version to test) if run with --disable-gems.
 I think that this is worth adding to core.

-Updated by deivid (David Rodríguez) over 2 years ago
+Updated by deivid (David Rodríguez) almost 3 years ago

 I'm definitely aware that this is used for what you point out.
 But most gem authors just use it and don't worry about "what if rubygems is not available?", which I think it's reasonable because rubygems is part of ruby and they are developing a gem after all.